geodezyx.utils package

 geodezyx.utils.shell_like.is_exe(fpath)

-Chech if a file is executable
+Check if a file is executable.

 Parameters:

-fpath (str) – file path.
+fpath (str) – File path.

 Returns: